Leicestershire County Council

 In 2016, Leicestershire County Council was experiencing over 250 Deprivation of Liberty Safeguards (DoLS) referrals per month.
 This represented a huge challenge in both budgeting and quality of service delivery.

-We have since been engaged to provide a flexible and cost effective service, dealing with a backlog of over 1,300 Best Interest Assessments through our experienced, qualified project management services.
+We have since been engaged to provide a flexible and cost effective service, dealing with a waiting list of over 1,300 Best Interest Assessments through our experienced, qualified project management services.

 - 1,310 BIAs and MHAs returned to LCC